uclaacm/hackschool-f20/session-3-dom-api/README.md

 ### Accessing individual elements

-"Access" means "getting hold of something", "get a reference of something", or "store something as a variable".
+"Access" means "getting hold of something" or "store something as a variable".

 `document` refers to the entire webpage.
 To access certain elements within the webpage, the `document` object provides a convenient method for us to